Can You Fly if You Have a Warrant?

 Anonymous Case Study

-A client with an outstanding felony warrant had purchased an international flight ticket and contacted our firm 48 hours before the scheduled departure date.
-Our lawyers immediately ran a confidential warrant status verification, confirmed the warrant was entered in NCIC, and assessed that APIS would flag the client before boarding.
-We filed an emergency motion, negotiated a voluntary surrender arrangement with the prosecuting jurisdiction, and obtained a travel authorization from the court.
-The client resolved the warrant without airport arrest, avoided extradition proceedings entirely, and was able to travel legally within three weeks of contacting us.
+A client with an outstanding felony warrant had purchased an international flight and contacted our firm 48 hours before the scheduled departure.
+Counsel immediately ran a confidential warrant status verification, confirmed that the warrant was entered in NCIC, and assessed that APIS would flag the client before boarding.
+An emergency motion was filed.
+A voluntary surrender arrangement was negotiated with the prosecuting jurisdiction, and a travel authorization was obtained from the court.
+The client resolved the warrant without airport arrest, avoided extradition proceedings entirely, and was able to travel legally within three weeks of the initial consultation.

 What To Do If You Suspect You Have a Warrant — Before Going to the Airport

-If you believe you may have an outstanding warrant, the following steps should be taken before any travel — domestic or international:
+If you believe an outstanding warrant may exist against you, the following steps apply before any travel — domestic or international:

-- Do NOT go to the airport to “test” whether you’ll be flagged — this is how most people get arrested in public
+1. Do not go to the airport to test whether you will be flagged.
+This is the most common way people are arrested in public on warrant matters.

-- Contact a criminal defense lawyer immediately for a confidential warrant check
+2. Contact a criminal defense lawyer immediately for a confidential warrant status check.

-- Request your lawyer to verify whether the warrant is entered in NCIC or only in a state/local database
+3. Have your lawyer verify whether the warrant is entered in NCIC or only in a state or local database.

-- Determine the type: bench warrant, arrest warrant, felony warrant, or federal warrant
+4. Identify the type of warrant: bench warrant, arrest warrant, felony warrant, or federal warrant — and the underlying charge.

-- If the warrant can be resolved, do so before any travel — domestic or international
+6. Resolve the warrant before any travel — domestic or international.

-- If travel is urgently needed, consult a lawyer about emergency motions and travel authorization
+7. If travel is urgently necessary, consult counsel about emergency court motions and travel authorization orders, which are available in certain jurisdictions and on certain facts.

 Frequently Asked Questions